 Competitive Jobs vs Local Jobs

 He distinguishes between trade jobs whose production competes with other regions (software, industrial production) and local jobs which get all their customer from the local consumers (local artisan, waiters, hairdressers, yoga instructors).

 - industrial jobs have a positive effect on the economy, creating 1.6 local jobs

 - high paying software jobs create up to 5 local jobs

-- the high tech industry give cognitively talented person but many physical jobs get created locally, and they can have double pay in dynamic cities
+- the high tech industry give jobs to cognitively talented person but many physical jobs get created locally, and they can have double pay in dynamic cities

-- founders moving from Latin America or Denmark to San Francisco to be able to find the best environment
+- founders move from Latin America or Denmark to San Francisco to be able to find the best environment

 - Venture Capital: many VC only fund local companies